gvelim/advent2023/src/bin/day13/README.md

 1. `freq[radius] == height - 1`
 2. `freq[..radius].iter().sum() == 1`

-However, computing every index in fully is costly, hence we can abandon a scan when any of the below conditions are true
+However, computing every index in full is a costly exercise, hence we can optimise the scanning by stopping when any of the below conditions are true
 1. `freq[0] > 1` - we found more than 1 occurrence of `0` radius
 2. `freq[..radius].iter().sum() > 1` - we have more than 1 flaws